Culture, Arts & Media

 That template mattered because Halperin was already more than a sports figure.
 He was a businessman, rabbi, and public personality.
 Wrestling in his hands did not look like an alien American product so much as another available mode of Jewish-Israeli performance.
 He could make it feel both rowdy and local.

 The Jerusalem Post notes that his popularity was so large that his 1973 farewell match sold out Tel Aviv's Yad Eliyahu Arena.
 That is not fringe behavior.
-That is proof of a real audience.
+That is proof of a substantial audience.

 The modern scene is small, but it has a clear memory of itself